coq/ceps/text/separate-compilation.md

 This CEP proposes several bits of sugar that makes it easier to use modules and achieve separate compilation.

+NOTE: In this proposal we use the extension `.vi` to be analog to `.mli` (derived from `.ml`).
+Similarly, we use `.vio` as what it compiles to.
+The `.vio` extension is already used for `-quick` build, so we could use `.vix` or anything else here.
+Or, remove `-quick` builds entirely and re-purpose the name.

+## Background

+The goal of `.vi` files is to support separate compilation in Cardelli's sense: implementation changes that preserve the interface cannot affect clients.
+More formally, modules can be typechecked separately, and successful typechecking guarantees successful linking (again, up to universe checking; see below).
+For clarity, we intend "typechecking" to include all of elaboration, including the execution of proof scripts.
+If a client `bar.v` of a `foo.vi` interface elaborates correctly to a compiled file (`bar.vo` or `bar.vok`), and if `foo.v` satisfies its interface,

 # Proposal

-At the highest level, this proposal introduces the concept of an interface file with a .vi extension.
-An example of a .vi and .v file for a simple module would be the following:
+At the highest level, this proposal introduces the concept of an interface file with a `.vi` extension.
+An example of a `.vi` and `.v` file for a simple module would be the following:

 ```
 (* lib.vi *)